mike-b-roberts/morePVs/morePVs_setup_instructions.md

 - Tariff is a combination of retailer tariff and solar tariff paid to third party
     - i.e. underlying (`Flat_Rate` or `TOU`) tariff for grid consumption.

+for `btm_s` (eg `upfront`). btm capex and opex are treated as en capex and opex and shared between customers.
+PV is treated as if owned individually, with instantaneous generation allocated equally

 'parent' tariff
 ---------------